MaSieS4Fun/SteamOS-Ubuntu/README.md

 - For Decky Loader to work, you need to install an x86_64-to-ARM instruction translation layer on the system.
 - In the "ARM-Manager" application menu, you will find installation scripts for BOX64 or FEXEmu.
+- The SM8550-LED and SM8550-Power plugins are based on [Hooandee's plugins.](https://github.com/Hooandee)

 # Installation:
 - First, install [ROCKNIX ABL](https://github.com/ROCKNIX/abl).